 Recent years have seen the widespread standardisation of rules of the road throughout much of the Continent.
 Even with the UK’s withdrawal from the EU – Brexit – that remains largely true but local and regional variations may still apply, depending on the country through which you are driving.
 So, don’t be one of those to be caught off-guard by the differences.

 Documentation and equipment

 In practice, you will find that very little has changed.
 The AA has published a checklist of documents and equipment you need to carry with you when towing a caravan in Germany.
 A quick review highlights that:

 - you must hold a valid UK driving licence and be at least 18 years of age – but, as currently (as at January 2022) an International Driving Permit is not required;

-- you must carry the original registration document of the towing vehicle, together with a valid certificate of motor insurance;
+- the original registration document of the towing vehicle;

 - the towing vehicle and the caravan must both bear GB stickers;